ntersol/react-starter/README.md

 ## favicon

-An NTERSOL favicon as added, look for it in your browser tabs.
+An favicon as added, look for it in your browser tabs.

-The approach was to take a small logo from [Company Images](https://ntersol.atlassian.net/wiki/spaces/NTER/pages/98566145/Company+Images) and pass it to the online [Favicon Generator](https://favicon.io/favicon-converter/).
+The approach was to take a small logo and pass it to the online [Favicon Generator](https://favicon.io/favicon-converter/).
 The images it produced were all copied into `public`, they are:

 > android-chrome-192x192.png, favicon.ico, android-chrome-512x512.png, index.html, apple-touch-icon.png manifest.json